Parks and Open Space

-In partnership with a consultant, BioForest Technologies Inc., we work with residents in the Forest Health Ambassador Program to monitor neighbourhood street trees for invasive insects, disease, and other issues related to forest health.
+In partnership with a consultant, BioForest Technologies Inc., we work with residents in the Urban Forest Health Monitoring program to monitor neighbourhood street trees for invasive insects, disease, and other issues related to forest health.

-Volunteer while learning about the urban forest and our Woodland Hazard Abatement efforts.
+Volunteer while learning about the urban forest and our woodland renewal efforts.

 Located at 1100 Cornwall Road, the Oakville Municipal Greenhouse and Conservatory is the perfect all-season setting for special occasion photographs, small wedding ceremonies, gardening seminars and group tours.

-Greenhouse volunteers help our staff transplant and place trays of small plants in to designated areas, carry potted plants, and assis in the Door’s Open event to show visitors around.
+Greenhouse volunteers help our staff transplant and place trays of small plants in to designated areas, carry potted plants, and assist in the Door’s Open event to show visitors around.

 Volunteer opportunities with the Municipal Greenhouse are currently full.
 We are no longer accepting applications for the 2023 year.